 Since 1559, Lithuania, as part of the Livonian coalition, waged a heavy war with Muscovy over the Baltics.
 The prolonged Livonian war exhausted and drained Lithuania and weakened in the fight against Moscow so much that, avoiding military-political collapse, she was forced to fully recognize the Union with Poland at 1569 in the Lublin Diet, effectively losing a significant part of sovereignty and losing Ukraine.
 The new state was called Rzeczpospolita (the republic of both peoples) and headed by its elected Polish king and Sejm.
 Lithuania had to give up exclusive rights to its Ukraine.
 Previously, Lithuania did not allow any settlers from Poland here.
 Now the Poles are eagerly starting the colonization of the newly acquired land.
 The voivodships of Kiev and Bratslavskoye were founded, where, first of all, crowds of servicemen of the Polish nobility (gentry) with their leaders, high tycoons, rushed.
 According to the decision of the Seimas, “deserts lying near the Dnieper” should have been settled as soon as possible.
 The king was authorized to distribute land to deserved nobles for rent or use by office.
 Polish hetmans, governors, elders and other official tycoons immediately became the lifelong owners of large estates, albeit deserted, but equal in size to specific princedoms.
 They, in turn, with advantage for themselves distributed them for rent in parts by smaller nobility.
 Emissaries of new landowners at fairs in Poland, Kholmshchyna, Polesie, Galicia and Volyn announced appeals to a new land.
 They promised to help with the resettlement, protection from Tatar raids, the abundance of black earth and liberation from all taxes for the period from 20 to 30 the first years.
 Crowds of multi-tribal Eastern European peasants began to flock to the fat lands of Ukraine, willingly leaving their native places, especially because at that time they were turned from free plowmen into the position of “involuntary servants.”
 Over the next half century, dozens of new cities and hundreds of settlements have appeared here.
 New peasant settlements grew like mushrooms on the indigenous lands of the Dnieper Cossacks, where, according to the Khan's decree and royal decrees, the Cossacks had already settled before.
 Under the Lithuanian authorities in Lubny, Poltava, Mirgorod, Kanev, Cherkasy, Chigirin, Belaya Tserk, only Cossacks were the masters, only elected atamans had the power.
 Now everywhere were planted Polish elders, who behaved like conquerors, regardless of the customs of the Cossack communities.
 Therefore, all kinds of troubles began to emerge between the Cossacks and the representatives of the new government: about the right to use the land, about the desire of the elders to turn the entire unserviceable part of the Cossack population into tax and clandestine estates, and most of all because of the violation of old rights and outraged national pride of free people .
 However, the kings themselves supported the old Lithuanian order.
 The tradition of elected atamans and hetman, directly subordinate to the king, was not broken.
 But here the tycoons felt themselves here as “cruels”, “crucians” and in no way limited the gentry subordinate to them.
 The Cossacks were treated not by the citizens of the Commonwealth, but by the "subjects" of the new lords, as "schismatic mob", flakes, conquered people, fragments of the Horde, behind which, from Tatar times, incomplete bills and offenses for attacks on Poland were drawn.
 But the Cossacks felt for themselves the natural right of the local indigenous people, did not want to obey the aliens, were outraged by the lawless violations of royal decrees and contempt of the gentry.
 They did not arouse in them the warm feelings and the crowd of new, mixed tribal settlers, who rushed to their lands along with the Poles.
-From the peasants who came to Ukraine, the Cossacks kept themselves apart.
-As a military people and free according to ancient traditions, they recognized as equal only free people, accustomed to dispense with weapons.
+From the peasants who came to Ukraine, the Cossacks kept themselves apart. weapons.
 The peasants, under all conditions, remained the "subjects" of their lords, the dependent and almost disenfranchised working people, the "cattle".
 The Cossacks differed from the aliens and their speech.
 At that time, it had not yet merged with the Ukrainian and differed little from the language of the lower Dontsov.
 If some other people, Ukrainians, Poles, Litvins (Belarusians) were admitted to the Cossack communities, then these were isolated cases, which were the result of especially cordial relations with local Cossacks or as a result of mixed marriages.
 New people came to Ukraine voluntarily and "stole" plots in areas that, according to historical tradition and according to royal decrees, belonged to the Cossacks.
 True, they performed someone else's will, but the Cossacks did not take this into account.
 They had to make room and watch as their land more and more goes into the wrong hands.
 The reason is enough to feel dislike for all aliens.
 Leading a life separate from the newly arrived people, in the second half of the 16th century, the Cossacks began to be divided into four household groups.

 The first is Nizovtsy or Zaporozhtsy.
 They did not recognize any other authority than the Ataman, no extraneous pressure on their will, no interference in their affairs.
 The people are exclusively military, often unmarried, they served as the first cadres of the continuously growing Cossack population of Zaporizhzhya Niz.